Coppice Primary

 Diary Dates

-Tuesday 25th February - School re-opens for all pupils
+Tuesday 4th November- school re-opens for all pupils

 We want your children to be happy and enjoy coming to school and learning.
 If you have any concerns please do not hesitate to speak to any of us so that we can help.
 Alternatively you can email using the following email addresses.